Landali/PersonalFinanceTracker/README.md

  3. Once backend is done write on command line cd ..
  4. Write once more cd client
  5. Once inside of the client folder do a npm install.
 This will install all the packages needed for front end side.
  6. Open two consoles one for server and other for client.
+NOTE: Make sure to be on the main branch of the project.
  7. To start the client write on the console inside of the client folder: npm start
  8. Will take a bit to start locally once it starts check the console to get the links provided to go into the app.
 NOTE: In case the app doesn't start by any reason do a hard cache clean on the tab or launch it on incognito.
  9. To start the server write on the console inside of the server folder: npm run startDev